 Why do emails render differently?

-These are the 5 biggest factors that determine how an email renders:
+There are 5 main elements that determine how an email renders:

 Depending on which email service provider you use, it’s very likely that they will strip some parts of your HTML code.
-That’s why you can use the same email design, but the email template and its HTML code will look different when sent out with those ESPs.
+That’s why even if you use the same email design across different ESPs, the email template and its HTML code will look different when sent out with each ESP.

-There are different computer systems (Windows, Linux, or Apple operating systems) installed in offices or at home.
+There are different computer operating systems (Windows, Linux, or Apple operating systems) installed on your office or home computer.
 This is another factor determining how your email will render.